Surfing-Chef/Underscores-Boilerplate-1.0/README.md

 </html>
 ```

-- After restarting the terminal and running *_grunt_* command, load the wordpress site into a browser, or refresh it if loaded.
-Add the following to the end of *_header.php_*, after the `div.site-content`:
+- After restarting the terminal and running *_grunt_* command, load the Underscores Wordpress site into a browser, or refresh it if loaded.
+Add the following to the end of *_header.php_*, after the `div.site-content` and save your changes:
 ```html
 ...
 	<div id="content" class="site-content">
 	<h1>TEST TEXT to delete after testing</h1><!-- added new , delete after testing -->
 ```

+- The browser should have automatically updated itself